matrix-org/matrix-spec-proposals/proposals/3401-group-voip.md

 Also, in order to authenticate that only legitimate users are allowed to subscribe to a given conf_id on an SFU, it would make sense for the SFU to act as an AS and sniff the `m.call` events on their associated server, and only act on to-device `m.call.*` events which come from a user who is confirmed to be in the room for that `m.call`.
 (In practice, if the conf is E2EE then it's of limited use to connect to the SFU without having the keys to decrypt the traffic, but this feature is desirable for non-E2EE confs and to stop bandwidth DoS)

-Finally, the DC transport is also used to detect connectivity timeouts more rapidly than webrtc's media timeout would allow, while avoiding clogging up the homeserver with keepalive traffic.
-This is done by each side sending a `"op": "ping"` packet every few seconds, and timing out the call if an `"op": "pong"` doesn't arrive within 5 seconds.

 XXX: define how these DC messages muxes with other traffic, and consider what message encoding to actually use.

 TODO: spell out how this works with active speaker detection & associated signalling